PYC - Counseling/Psychology Concentration - Grad

 18 semester credit hours of graduate counseling coursework.

-Course provides students with knowledge and skills necessary to understand issues related to human sexuality.
-The course will explore the application of major human sexuality models in different cultures and worldviews.
+Course provides students with knowledge and skills necessary to understand issues related to human sexual behavior.
+The course will explore the application of major scientific models in human sexual behavior.

 Examines theories, techniques and applications of play, art, music, dance and other expressive therapeutic approaches.
 Prerequisite: Minimum of 15 semester credit hours of graduate counseling coursework.